decant09/bokeh/README.md

 - The user can access the different pages by clicking on the "next" or "prev" buttons beneath the group of six posts.
 The "next" button appears depending on whether or not there are enough posts to populate a new page.
 - Each post is presented in a card like format, the main body of which is the image.
 - Beneath the image there is an area that displays the post title along with a comments icons displaying the number of comments on the post.
-- Beneath this the username of the user who posted is displayed, along with their image, if one was uploaded to their profil and a default image if not.
+- Beneath this the username of the user who posted is displayed, along with their image, if one was uploaded to their profile and a default image if not.
 - The date posted is also displayed.
 - Clicking on the image, the title or the comments icon takes you to the post detail page.
-- Clicking on the username takes you the page displaying all posts by that user.
+- Clicking on the username takes you to the page displaying all posts by that user.
     <details>
     <summary>Post List Page</summary>
     <img src="static/images/readme/screenshots/post_list_page.jpeg">